chiangyaw/pcs-utd-workshop/06-Summary.md

     Surface threats and protect applications against anomalies, malware and defend against zero-day attacks

 For more information on Prisma Cloud, you can contact your local Palo Alto Networks sales rep, or visit our website [here](https://www.paloaltonetworks.com/prisma/whyprisma).

-If you still have time, you can continue with our bonus lab section [here]